Table Of Contents

 Social media is abuzz, too!

-Some folks predict Modi might step back in 2026 or 2027, citing health or a shift in focus.
+Some people predict that Modi might step back in 2026 or 2027, citing health concerns or a shift in focus.

 Others argue he is too driven, with a mission to make India a global powerhouse, to quit anytime soon.